-As the COO of The Clearing, I provide the leadership, management, and vision necessary to ensure that the company has the proper operational controls, administrative and reporting procedures, people, and systems in place to effectively grow and ensure financial strength and operating efficiency.
-Additionally, I have over 20 years of experience in government contracting.
+As the CRO of The Clearing, I bring over 23 years of experience in government contracting to evaluate, monitor, and mitigate compliance, operational, financial, reputational, and strategic risks.
+I lead critical business functions including contracts and pricing, business intelligence, corporate governance, and IP protection.
+I am also the Secretary of The Clearing’s Board of Directors.
+Prior to transitioning to CRO, I was the COO of The Clearing and provided the leadership, management, and vision necessary to ensure that the company has the proper operational controls, administrative and reporting procedures, people, and systems in place to effectively grow and ensure financial strength and operating efficiency.

 Before joining The Clearing, I was the founder and Chief Executive Officer of Savoy Consulting Group, where I worked with small businesses to enhance market strategies, create qualified pipelines, shape alliances, improve operational efficiencies, and achieve business transformation.
 Prior to that, I served as Vice President, Operations Management for Alion Science and Technology Corporation, and before that as Vice President, Operations Management at SAIC.
 I entered the aerospace and defense industry after several years practicing law in Los Angeles.

 I have a Bachelor of Arts from Yale University, a Juris Doctor from UCLA School of Law, and a Master of Laws from Georgetown University Law Center.
-I possess a certificate in Government Contracting and Procurement, and I am a certified Project Management Professional (PMP).
+I also possess a certificate in Government Contracting and Procurement.

 I’m proud to be one of the first members of The Clearing, joining the firm in 2009 when we were just a small group of people with a desire to make a difference and have fun.
 Today, our firm has grown significantly, and those values remain the same.
 I have loved my years growing the firm and today focus on ensuring exceptional and efficient delivery across our portfolio of accounts.